 As in any other country, language is a crucial part of doing business in Belgium.
 Many documents must be filed in at least one of the three national languages.
 It would benefit companies to have personnel who speak one of the languages, or to seek the help of a professional translator.

 MEDICAL FACILITIES AND HEALTH INFORMATION: Good medical facilities are widely available in Belgium.
 The large university hospitals can handle almost every medical problem.
 Hospitals in Brussels and Flemish-speaking Flanders will probably have English-speaking staff.
 Hospitals in French-speaking Wallonia may not have staff members who are fluent in English, however.
-The Embassy Consular Section maintains a list of English-speaking doctors, which can be found on the Embassy web site at Getting Started with Business in Belgium.
+The Embassy Consular Section maintains a list of English-speaking doctors, which can be found on the Embassy web site.

 Information on vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, may be obtained from the Centers for Disease Control and Prevention’s hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC’s web site at https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.